saiXbhargav/UBER_CLONE/Backend/readme.md

 ### Description

-Logout the current user and blacklist the token provided in cookie or headers
+Logout the current user and blacklist the token provided in cookie or headers.

 ### HTTP Method